gabeweng/gabeweng.github.io/_posts/2020-05-16-data-augmentation-for-nlp.md

 For implementation, NLTK provides a programmatic [access](https://www.nltk.org/howto/wordnet.html) to WordNet.
 You can also use the [TextBlob API](https://textblob.readthedocs.io/en/dev/quickstart.html#wordnet-integration).
 Additionally, there is a database called [PPDB](http://paraphrase.org/#/download) containing millions of paraphrases that you can download and use programmatically.

 - **Word-Embeddings Substitution**
 In this approach, we take pre-trained word embeddings such as Word2Vec, GloVe, FastText, Sent2Vec, and use the nearest neighbor words in the embedding space as the replacement for some word in the sentence.
-[Jiao et al.](https://arxiv.org/abs/1909.10351) have used this technique with GloVe embeddings in their paper "*TinyBert*" to improve generalization of their language model on downstream tasks.
+[Jiao et al.](https://arxiv.org/abs/1909.10351) have used this technique with GloVe embeddings in their paper "*TinyBert*" to improve the generalization of their language model on downstream tasks.
 [Wang et al.](https://www.aclweb.org/anthology/D15-1306.pdf) used it to augment tweets needed to learn a topic model.
 ![Nearest Neighbors with Word Vectors](/images/nlp-aug-embedding.png){: .align-center} For example, you can replace the word with the 3-most similar words and get three variations of the text.
 ![Augmenting text with word embeddings](/images/nlp-aug-embedding-example.png){: .align-center}